rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/log4shell_scanner.md

 injection point.
 This enables query parameters to be included in the request which are required for certain applications.

-### TIMEOUT
+### LDAP_TIMEOUT
-Time to wait to receive LDAP connections.
+Time in seconds to wait to receive LDAP connections.

 ## Scenarios